mmack/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.epsg/documentation.md

 ## Configuration

+Integer values, representing a spatial reference system
+<a href="https://en.wikipedia.org/wiki/Spatial_reference_system#Identifier" target="_blank">SRID</a>.
-Integer values, representing a spatial reference system [(SRS)](https://en.wikipedia.org/wiki/Spatial_reference_system#Identifier).
-Other possible values can be looked up under https://spatialreference.org/ref/epsg/.
+Other possible values can be looked up via
+<a href="https://spatialreference.org/ref/epsg/" target="_blank">spatialreference.org</a>.

 ### Parameter

 4- to 5-digit key integer number.
-Default value is 4326 representing the World Geodetic System [(WGS84)](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84).
+Default value is 4326 representing the World Geodetic System
+<a href="https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84" target="_blank">(WGS84)</a>.

 ***
 ## Output

-Adds a number to the event.
+Adds the epsg number to the event.